gruntjs/grunt-docs/Configuring-tasks.md

   },
 });
 ```
 Specifying both a task and target like `grunt concat:foo` or `grunt concat:bar` will process just the specified target's configuration, while running `grunt concat` will iterate over _all_ targets, processing each in turn.
-Note that if a task has been renamed with [grunt.renameTask](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-renameTask), grunt will look for a property with the _new_ task name in the config object.
+Note that if a task has been renamed with [grunt.renameTask](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-renameTask), Grunt will look for a property with the _new_ task name in the config object.

 ## Options
 Inside a task configuration, an `options` property may be specified to override built-in defaults.
 In addition, each target may have an `options` property which is specific to that target.
 Target-level options will override task-level options.